Tessa J.G. Roberts is an associate in the firm's Litigation Department.

 In her practice, Ms. Roberts represents corporations and individuals in connection with government and internal investigations in a variety of subject-matter areas and counsels corporate clients on compliance issues.
 Her work has included participating in the monitorship of a global financial institution following a settlement with regulators related to violations of US tax and securities laws; conducting internal investigations related to corruption and False Claims Act risks; representing a mortgage lender in connection with a DOJ fraud investigation; and investigating personnel-related concerns at an international organization and providing recommendations for compliance program enhancements.

 Ms. Roberts also maintains a robust pro bono practice, with a variety of both civil and criminal matters.
-In addition to representing individual criminal defendants in federal court, Ms. Roberts has also represented clients in asylum proceedings in immigration court, and has conducted internal investigations on behalf of public and non-profit entities.
+In addition to representing individual criminal defendants in federal court, she has also represented clients in asylum proceedings in immigration court, and has conducted internal investigations on behalf of public and non-profit entities.